 “Alabama to see my wife, think ima continue ridin’ the rails til Birmingham, figure it out from there.”

-Star continued to schwill Steel Reserve after Steel Reserve falling deeper into a sloshing mess of slurred speech.
+Star schwilled Steelie after Steelie falling deeper into a sloshing mess of slurred speech.

-“Well fffuck…we’re all hhheaded to a rrrainbow gatherin’ in New Mexico for 3 dddays.
-Ima cccook…ggonna be ddoin’ some ppeyote, acid…ggood times kid…ggood times…get ya a lil further.”
+“Well fffuck…we’re all hhheaded to a rrrainbow gatherin’ in New Mexico for threee dddays.
+Ima cccook…ggonna be ddoin’ some ppeyote…acid…ggood times kid…ggood times…get ya a lil further.”

 “Wwell…ride…lleaves…rride…leaves tonight.
 If I…if I could jjust…get ahhold of this fuccckface…he probly…he probly…tripppin’ his face off…Went ta New Mmexico…hiccup…earlierr tah-day…to gget…acid…he’s def tripppin’ face.
 Sposed ta be hereee.”

-“Thanks for the offer bro, but I think ima just keep riding.”
+“Thanks for the offer bro, but I think ima just keep ridin’.”